andrewcooke/bnum/README.md

 2
 ```

-The `FromOne` mixin provides integers counting from 1:
+The `FromOne` mixin provides integers counting from 1 (there's also a
+`FromZero` that does what you guessed):

 ```python
 >>> class Weekday(Bnum, FromOne):